alielborady/moving_avg_indicator/README.md

 3- Comment out line 54

+4- Comment out line 60

+5- Uncomment line 61

+6- Comment out line 77

+7- Uncomment line 78

-4- Change the identifier and no_days values in moving_avg_indicator.py line 122 as you wish
+8- Change the identifier and no_days values in moving_avg_indicator.py line 122 as you wish